-In an effort to purge the dangerous dental myths from the minds of Colorado Springs’ residents, this four-part article series presents to you what an experienced family dentist has to say about the following very common misconceptions.
+In an effort to purge the dangerous dental myths from the minds of our patients, this four-part article series presents to you what an experienced family dentist has to say about the following very common misconceptions.
 And if there’s one medical professional that’s extremely qualified to talk about the damage that can be potentially done to your teeth through ignorance, it’s a surgeon who routinely repairs this damage!

 Let’s get started…

 Myth # 1: Your oral health has little to do with your general health.